hammerheim-game/hammerheim-rules/3-equipment.md

 wooden or steel stock.
 The crossbows of the Empire are made of steel and often include a winding mechanism to draw back the string.
-It takes a long time to prepare a crossbow, but a bolt fired from one has a tremendous range and can penetrate armour easily.
+It takes a long time to prepare a crossbow, but a bolt fired from one has a tremendous range and can penetrate armor easily.
 Crossbows take much longer than other bows to make, so they are expensive and relatively rare weapons.
 Still, they are the preferred weapon of many in Mordheim because of their power and long